Context-aware Learned Mesh-based Simulation via Trajectory-Level Meta-Learning: Conclusion

 \section{Conclusion}

 We introduce \glsreset{ltsgns}\gls{ltsgns}, a novel Graph Network Simulator that combines movement primitives with trajectory-level meta-learning for efficient and accurate long-term predictions in physical simulations.
 Our method dynamically adapts to available context information during inference, enabling accurate prediction of deformations under unknown object properties.
-Additionally, it effectively mitigates error accumulation while reducing the number of required simulator function calls.
+Additionally, it effectively mitigates error accumulation while reducing the number of required \rebuttal{learned} simulator function calls.
 To validate the effectiveness of~\gls{ltsgns}, we propose two new deformation prediction tasks with uncertain material properties.
 Results on these tasks and existing datasets demonstrate that our method consistently outperforms two strong Graph Network Simulator baselines, even when the baselines are provided with oracle information about the material properties.

 \textbf{Limitations and Future Work.} Our method may struggle to capture rapid, high-frequency dynamics, as the smooth \gls{prodmp} formulation can lead to temporary errors when node velocities change abruptly.
 We also plan to integrate online re-planning of trajectories, predicting trajectory segments with every model forward pass.
-This process may enhance coordination between simulated nodes across segments while maintaining the benefits of a compact multi-step trajectory representation.
+This process may enhance coordination between simulated nodes across segments while maintaining the benefits of a compact multi-step trajectory representation. \rebuttal{In addition, the \gls{ltsgns} framework is not limited to deformation tasks; it can be extended to new settings such as fluid simulations or other non-mesh-based environments, provided that an appropriate graph structure can be constructed from the underlying data.}

 \textbf{Broader Impact Statement} Our proposed Graph Network Simulator can positively impact various fields relying on computational modeling and simulation by significantly reducing computational cost compared to traditional simulators while providing accurate simulations.
 However, efficient and accurate simulation of physical systems also comes with potential negative impacts, such as, e.g., the development of advanced weapon models.